 On this page, real-time updates from the SEC’s EDGAR system are combined with AI-generated highlights that explain the structure and implications of MSCI’s filings.
 Users can quickly see which filings relate to debt issuance, credit facilities, share repurchases, earnings releases or governance changes, and can review the underlying documents for detailed information about MSCI’s obligations, covenants and disclosures.

-MSCI Inc.'s Chief Financial Officer reported a small sale of company stock.
-On 12/11/2025, the officer sold 450 shares of MSCI common stock at a price of $550 per share.
-After this transaction, the officer directly owned 21,639 shares of MSCI common stock.
-The sale was carried out under a pre-arranged Rule 10b5-1 trading plan adopted on September 3, 2025, which is designed to allow insiders to sell shares according to a set schedule.
+MSCI Inc.'s Chief Financial Officer Andrew C. Wiechmann reported an open-market sale of 450 shares of common stock at $560 per share.
+After this transaction, he directly holds 22,544 shares.
+The sale was carried out under a pre-arranged Rule 10b5-1 trading plan adopted on September 3, 2025, indicating it was scheduled in advance rather than timed discretionarily.